Arvoria/RobaseService/docs/introduction.md

 + You are no longer limited to 4MB of data per key, your database can hold 1GB of storage and you have complete control over how everything is stored.

-+ You can access any key within the realtime database, simple use "/" to separate the keys.
++ You can access any key within the real-time database, simply use "/" to separate the keys.
 With DataStores you only have access to one point, making querying difficult and ensuring all data exists a slog with sanity checks.

-+ Robase is open-sourced, this means that it's source code is available to everyone and can be looked at and researched easily {-- - especially with the source documentation--}!
-This will make extending and wrapping RobaseService simpler and creating a extension similar to [DataStore2](https://kampfkarren.github.io/Roblox/) by Kampfkarren or a manager like [ProfileService](https://madstudioroblox.github.io/ProfileService/) by loleris.
++ Robase is open-sourced, this means that its source code is available to everyone and can be looked at and researched easily {-- - especially with the source documentation--}!
+This will make extending and wrapping RobaseService simpler and creating an extension similar to [DataStore2](https://kampfkarren.github.io/Roblox/) by Kampfkarren or a manager like [ProfileService](https://madstudioroblox.github.io/ProfileService/) by loleris.

-+ The methods are not guranteed to be race condition free, Robase uses [Promises](https://eryn.io/roblox-lua-promise/) by evaera to ensure race safety.
-Every async function will yield until a value is retrieved. {--In a future release, methods which return the promise may become available--}
++ The methods are not guaranteed to be race condition free, Robase uses [Promises](https://eryn.io/roblox-lua-promise/) by evaera to ensure race safety.
+Every async function will yield until a value is retrieved. [{++In a future release, methods which return the promise may become available++}](../api/)

 + Cannot be updated dynamically whenever and however you please.
-In order to update a DataStore you have to go into a live-game or studio and use the Command Bar to force a key to change, sometimes this just isn't practical.
+To update a DataStore you have to go into a live game or studio and use the Command Bar to force a key to change, sometimes this just isn't practical.

 ### Storage limitations

-Before using Robase something you may want to ask yourself is: Do I really need this?
+Before using Robase something you may want to ask yourself is: Do I need this?
 In most cases, DataStore2 or ProfileService will serve you well, though you won't be saving anything big or complex.
 If you are looking to store large, complex data, then Robase is something you will want in your arsenal.

-Firebase's Spark plan provides you with 1GB storage in total per database/project and 10GB data downloaded per month.
+Firebase's Spark plan provides you with 1GB storage in total per database/project and 10GB of downloaded data per month.
 The Blaze plan is priced at how much you use, billed each month; each GB of storage costs $5 per month and each GB downloaded costs $1 per month.
 With the Blaze plan, a database using 1GB of storage and 100GB downloaded per month will be estimated to pay $105 per month.
-In addition to this you get other bonuses.
+In addition to this, you get other bonuses.

 The differences between the Spark and Blaze plan is documented [here](https://firebase.google.com/pricing)